 Ms. Janet Tumpich (FoTAPA Director and Secretary/Treasurer) has extensive experience in management and administrative roles in a team environment in various organisations, including 13 years operating her own business.
 Ms. Tumpich is also an experienced art director and graphic designer, has a long-term interest in animal welfare, and volunteers with Yudisthira Foundation (Bali Street Dogs).

-Ms. Sheila Young (FoTAPA President) is an international development specialist presently living in Sri Lanka, where she has been an active volunteer supporting the TAPA field team to develop operational and marketing strategies and providing logistics support.
-As such, Ms. Young is very familiar with TAPA’s administrative and field operations in Sri Lanka.
+Ms. Sheila Young (FoTAPA President) is an international development specialist and has been an active volunteer supporting the TAPA field team to develop operational and marketing strategies and providing logistics support.

 Mr. Robert Blumberg (FoTAPA Director and Vice-President) is an engineer who was resident in Sri Lanka when the tsunami struck and subsequently worked on tsunami reconstruction projects.
 Mr. Blumberg helped guide the initial animal welfare response after the tsunami and later co-founded the Tsunami Animal-People Alliance.
 He has worked closely with the TAPA team in Sri Lanka, with an emphasis on administration and logistics support.